Historical Sports Betting Systems Research

 #001 Since 1995, Road favorites (no greater than -10.5 off of 3 or more straight games where they put up over 105 points now off of no rest (b2b) or 1 single day’s rest are an incredibly massive 183-103-7 (64.0%) ATS. #002 Since 2008, home dogs off of 2+ straight road wins are a let down 12-29-0 (29.3%)…

-• CFL Team Betting Systems and Trends with SDQL
+• CFL Team Trends

 CFL Team Trends